seancdavis/sapwood-classic/docs/04-communicative_workflow/03-working_with_git.md

 Project Organization
 ----------------

-All the projects are actually [Git submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules) within taproot's `projects` directory.
-This is because taproot itself is a Git repository.
+All the projects are actually [Git submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules) within sapwood's `projects` directory.
+This is because sapwood itself is a Git repository.

 Creating And Importing
 ----------------